 Few if any classic Hollywood stars have made more Film Noir movies than the sultry, deep voiced actress pictured above, Lizabeth Scott.

-Every film noir “heroine” has a nifty “gat,” and knows how and when to use it.
+Axiom: Every film noir “heroine” has a nifty “gat,” and knows how and when to use it.
+On screen, Scott had absolutely no hesitation to do so.
+She could plug away with the best of her tough guy counterparts.

+Not only does she have the distinction of making more noir films than any other actress, she is the only woman who was actually the STAR of a noir film, 1949’s Too Late For Tears.
 In other noir films the woman is often just the supporting player to the male lead.
-But in Too Late for Tears Scott IS the lead and is supported by three men, Dan Duryea, Don DeFore and Arthur Kennedy.
+But in Too Late for Tears Scott IS the lead and supported by three men, Dan Duryea, Don DeFore and Arthur Kennedy.
+Check this one out.

 Scott, it turns out, is in cahoots with a sleazy private eye (Duryea), who slaps her around.

 In many of her films she portrayed sexy night club singers.
 Her voice was always dubbed.
-But after her film career ended in 1957, to prove that she really could sing, she released an album which Joe ran out to buy (its attractive cover is pictured below).
+But after her film career ended in 1957, to prove that she really could sing, she released an album (its attractive cover is pictured below).

 And it proved she was a damn good singer.
 Her voice was just perfect for the torch songs she did so convincingly.